Skip to content

 1. Get the whole organization involved

 IT service portals aren’t just for IT.
 They’re essential tools for meeting business goals across your organization.
-To determine how you want to meet those goals, you need input from stakeholders throughout your company.
+You need input from stakeholders throughout your company to determine how you want to meet those goals.
 Senior leadership may have an excellent high-level perspective on how the company runs.
 Still, it would help if you had feedback from operational staff who can explain what does and doesn’t matter to users on the ground.

 Get representatives from every department together and solicit input about what problems a self-service portal might solve.
 For example, does the sales team need mobile equipment provisioned faster?
 Does the warehouse team need new accounts created within a certain number of hours of submission?
-Find out what common workflows are holding your company back and figure out which ones you can manage through self-service tools.
+Find out what common workflows hold your company back and determine which ones you can manage through self-service tools.

 2. Map out the user experience of your self-service portal before building anything